jupyter-server/gateway_provisioners/docs/source/developers/dev-remote-provisioner.md

 include [Slurm Workload Manager](https://slurm.schedmd.com/documentation.html) and [Apache Mesos](https://mesos.apache.org/), for example.
 In the end, it's really a matter of having access to an API and the ability to apply "tags" or "labels" in order to _discover_ where the kernel is running within the managed cluster.
-Once you have that information, then it becomes of matter of implementing the appropriate methods to control the kernel's lifecycle.
+Once you have that information, then it becomes a matter of implementing the appropriate methods to control the kernel's lifecycle.

 ## General Approach